 PB0A Default Operation

-Using PB0A 1S LiIon Charger/Discharger Without I2C Interface
+How To Use PB0A 1S LiIon Charger/Discharger Without Touching Its I2C Interface

-The PB0A module can be used as-is and without utilizing its built-in I2C interface.
-This article discusses PB0A basic operation, wiring, and default behavior.
+The PB0A module can be used as-is, without requiring access to its built-in I2C interface.
+This article explains PB0A’s basic operation, wiring, and default behavior.

-If you want to change any of its default settings, you can add a microcontroller later and use its I2C interface.
+If you wish to change any of its default settings, you can later add a microcontroller and use the I2C interface.

-Before reading on, make sure you read the article about the IP5306 chip that PB0A uses, and the PB0A overview article.
+Before proceeding, read the article about the IP5306 chip used in PB0A, and the PB0A overview article.

 Overview